-It was challenging and exciting work as there were no comparable systems for reference.
-I also enjoyed the collaborative efforts of the team which comprised some very smart people.
+It was challenging and exciting work, as there were no comparable systems for reference.
+I also enjoyed the collaborative efforts of the team which was comprised of some very smart people.

-In Asia, due to increasing building and population density in cities, urban rails are being built underground.
+In Asia, because of increasing building and population density in cities, urban rails are being built underground.
 Ease of connectivity with other modes of transport and accessibility of stations for the population are key factors in driving the growth of urban rail.

 Advances in signalling systems allow increased frequency of trains and increased capacity of the rail lines.
 This is exciting for operators seeking to improve the reliability and capacity of services.

-Social networking tools (Twitter, Facebook etc.) are increasingly being used by operators to convey quick and meaningful messages to the public and passengers when situations deviate from normal, e.g. in an emergency.
+Social networking tools (Twitter, Facebook, etc.) are increasingly being used by operators to convey quick and meaningful messages to the public and to passengers when situations deviate from normal, e.g. in cases of emergency.

-The rapid urbanisation and growing wealth in Asia will increase demand on urban transport (roads and rails).
-It is expected that in the developing cities of Asia, rail will help to promote developments along the alignment as was the case in Hong Kong and Singapore in the past 20+ years.
-I see a great future for professional offerings to this sector in Asia.
+Rapid urbanisation and growing wealth in Asia will increase the demand for urban transport (roads and rails).
+It is expected that in the developing cities of Asia, rail will help promote developments along the alignment as was the case in Hong Kong and Singapore in the past 20-plus years.
+I see a great future for professional offerings in this sector in Asia.

 The Mauritius LRT project is just one of our urban rail projects that has significantly benefited from Aurecon’s diverse expertise in rail, traffic planning, advisory and project management.

-The success of the project to-date is the result of collaboration between a number of Aurecon offices in Asia, Africa and Australia.
+The success of the project, to date, is the result of collaboration among a number of Aurecon offices in Asia, Africa and Australia.